New law firm and ABS applications

 Unrivalled SRA authorisation expertise & a proven track record

-All of our new law firm and alternative business structure (ABS) SRA applications are overseen by Andy Donovan.
-Andy has over 10 years of experience in SRA regulation having worked both inside and outside of the regulator.
-While working at the SRA Andy led on on the development of several aspects of the regulator’s approach to the regulation of ABSs and his commentary on the professional rules of conduct is published by LexisNexis.
-Andy loves working on new law firm applications.
+All of our new law firm and alternative business structure (ABS) SRA applications are overseen by a team of former SRA Authorisation staff.
+They have many years of experience in SRA authorisation having worked both inside and outside of the regulator.
 Get in touch for an informal and confidential chat.

 %